Now that you understand how to navigate the Administrative Dashboard, it’s time to start creating content to engage with your employees.

 Step 1: Create a new Topic

-After logging in to your account, click the large [plus] button next to the hamburger menu on the top right corner.
+- After logging in to your account, click the large [plus] button next to the Hamburger Menu in the top right corner.

 Step 2: Add Sources